BrandonLeho/Copy-Jokers-Balatro-Mod/README.md

 ## Installation

+Go to the [Releases page](../../releases) and download the latest release of the mod.

 Install this mod the same way you would install other Steamodded mods.

 Place the mod folder in your Steamodded mods directory, then launch the game with Steamodded enabled.